A Truly Self-Sovereign Identity System: Summary

-Research on Self-Sovereign Identities is obsessed with cryptographic information disclosure protocols.
-However, our analysis shows that these protocols are not a differentiating factor between Self-Sovereign Identity solutions.
-Instead, the performance and security concerns appear at the---often undiscussed and perhaps ignored and neglected---edges of the system and its middleware layers.
-As a prominent example, device fingerprinting attacks allow for almost trivial deanonymization of even the most advanced cryptographic information disclosure schemes.
-We have shown the feasibility of a passport grade Self-Sovereign Identity through our design and implementation of \IPVAT{}.
-Though implementations of the information disclosure protocols of \IPVAT{}, HyperLedger Indy, uPort and Jolocom have equivalent latencies, the establishment of covert channels is shown to quickly become dominant for common security settings, leading to latencies in the order of several seconds.
-Our Self-Sovereign Identity solution of \IPVAT{} cannot be fingerprinted, allows for passport-grade interactions, and has acceptable interaction latency.
+Research on Self-Sovereign Identities is narrowly focused on cryptographic data disclosure protocols.
+However, our analysis shows that these protocols are not the only critical consideration for Self-Sovereign Identity solutions.
+Such an isolated approach ignores performance and security concerns at the networking layer of SSI systems.
+We have presented our implementation of a system that addresses these concerns.
+Furthermore, we have shown the feasibility of a passport grade Self-Sovereign Identity through our design and implementation of TCID.
+Our Self-Sovereign Identity solution of TCID disallows network traffic correlation, while still enabling passport-grade interactions with acceptable latency.